ThomasDino/ChessGame/README.md

 - Enter moves in the format 'e2 e4' when prompted.
 <br/>
 - Follow the console instructions to play the game.

-<h2>Contributing</h2>
-- Contributions are welcome!
-Fork the repository and submit a pull request.

 <h2>Credits</h2>